Plonsters

-Plonsters is a German animated children's television program produced by Anima Studio für Film & Grafik GmbH in Hamburg, Germany, Bettina Matthaei for Egmont Imagination, and later by Telescreen BV following that company's acquisition of the Egmont Imagination library.
+Plonsters is a German animated children's television series produced by Anima Studio für Film & Grafik GmbH in Hamburg, Germany, Bettina Matthaei for Egmont Imagination, and later by Telescreen BV following that company's acquisition of the Egmont Imagination library.
 Each episode is about 3 minutes and 30 seconds long and is produced using stop motion animation done with plasticine, also called claymation.
 The title is a portmanteau of "plasticine" and "monsters".
 The characters also appeared in educational books.
 The names of the characters: Plummy (the Orange one), Plif (the green one) and Plops (the blue one).
 The episodes are about the adventures of the three protagonists, where they find themselves using modeling clay to create objects.

 Plot

 The show features three little clay monsters, the Plonsters.
 They are Plif (the green plonster), who likes to play practical jokes, Plops (the blue plonster) who is the cranky one and Plummy (the orange plonster) who is the cheerful one.
 They can morph themselves into anything, and their language is some kind of gibberish.

 The plot of the show is usually that Plif and Plops bully Plummy by ruining everything he does (as well as excluding him from some activities whenever possible), but he gets back at them every time, and every episode ends with the three of them playing together peacefully.